Star Trek: Lower Decks season 3: Casting and voice recording

-The series stars a group of ensigns serving in the "lower decks" of the Cerritos—Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford—and the ship's bridge crew who believe "the show is about them, but it's not"—Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
+The series stars a group of ensigns that serve in the lower decks of the Cerritos: Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford.
+The ship's bridge crew, who have supporting roles, include Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
+Newsome began recording voice overs for the season in early June 2021.
+She was able to work in a recording studio for the season, which was not possible on the previous season due to the COVID-19 pandemic.
+However, she was still unable to record with Quaid, as she did on the first season, due to his commitments filming the series The Boys.
+Newsome said she had finished recording for the season by March 2022, and Cordero said in June that recording was mostly complete.
+Newsome was doing additional dialogue recording (ADR) for the season later that month at the same time as she was recording the fourth season.

-McMahan stated in May 2021 that there would be "legacy guest roles" in the season, but they would be "people you're not going to expect when you get them" which he felt was more surprising and satisfying for fans.
-That December, Jonathan Frakes said he was reprising his role of William Riker from Star Trek: The Next Generation after doing the same in the previous seasons, but the character ultimately did not appear.
+McMahan stated in May 2021 that there would be guest stars in the season who reprise their roles from previous Star Trek series, and they would be "people you're not going to expect when you get them" which he felt was more surprising and satisfying for fans than just bringing back the main cast of previous series.
 In April 2022, J.G.
 Hertzler was revealed to be reprising his role as Klingon Chancellor Martok from Deep Space Nine, though this is a virtual version of the character that is part of the tabletop game Bat'leths & BIHnuchs, a Klingon version of the real-world game Dungeons & Dragons.
 Hertzler also reprises his role as the Drookmani captain from the first season of Lower Decks.
-Similar to Hertzler's role as Martok in the season, James Cromwell voices a holographic version of Zefram Cochrane, his character from Star Trek: First Contact (1996), in the season premiere; Susan Gibney reprises her role as Dr. Leah Brahms from The Next Generation, who appears as a fantasy created by psychic objects; and George Takei reprises his original Star Trek role of Hikaru Sulu in a hallucination that Boimler has.
+Similar to Hertzler's return as Martok, James Cromwell voices a holographic version of Zefram Cochrane, his character from Star Trek: First Contact (1996); Susan Gibney reprises her role as Dr. Leah Brahms from The Next Generation, who appears as a fantasy created by psychic objects; and George Takei reprises his original Star Trek role of Hikaru Sulu in a hallucination that Boimler has.
+Cromwell recorded his lines at home over Zoom, working around his filming commitments for the series Succession.
 Armin Shimerman and Nana Visitor reprise their respective Deep Space Nine roles as Quark and Kira Nerys for "Hear All, Trust Nothing".
 When recording the episode, Shimerman used the same prosthetic teeth that he wore during filming for that series to ensure that Lower Decks's Quark sounded the same.